Chapter 7 - General Finance Provisions

 Each institution shall establish a control method to track vehicle use and fleet card use.
 A driver or pilot authorized to use a fleet card is personally liable for any unauthorized use of the fleet card made during the time the driver or pilot is authorized to use the vehicle.

 Subpart D. Late fees and finance charges.
 Late fees which occur because the cardholder did not submit a monthly statement and required documentation to the business office in a timely manner are the responsibility of the cardholder.
-Cardholder must reimburse the institution within one billing cycle from the date of the late fee or finance charge.
+The cardholder must reimburse the institution within one billing cycle from the date of the late fee or finance charge.
 Reimbursement may be made by cash or personal check to the business office.
-If payment is not received within one billing cycle, the card will be canceled and no new card will be issued until the fees and finance charges have been repaid in full.
+If payment is not received within one billing cycle, the card will be inactivated until the fees and finance charges have been repaid in full.

 Subpart E. Returns and exchanges.
 If any item purchased with a purchasing card is unacceptable or not allowable, arrangements must be made for a return for credit or an exchange whenever feasible.
 A cash refund or check is prohibited unless the vendor insists that a refund must be by cash or check.
 In such cases, the funds must be deposited immediately with the college, university or system office.
 If a refund is issued in the form of a check, the check must be payable to the institution.